natevw/simplify-user-agent/README.md

 </script>
 ```

-When library package is used as a CommonJS package, this function is available as the admittedly somewhat redundant:
+When this library is used as a CommonJS package, this function is available as the admittedly somewhat redundant:

 ```
 var simplifyUserAgent = require('simplify-user-agent').simplifyUserAgent;